tmtxt/tmtxt.github.com/_drafts/2024-06-23-compose-higher-order-functions-in-typescript.md

 # ...but it introduced other problems

 - There are some cases that we want to log only the input and the execution time because the output object is too large and can slow down the system.
-We then introduced another HOF `withParamsLogging`.
-There are many overlapping HOFs like that.
+We had to introduced another HOF `withParamsLogging` just for that purpose.
+Finally, we ended up with a lot of overlapping HOFs like that in our system.
 - For function output logging, depending on the case, we have different ways of returning data.
 Sometimes, it's a normal object with a `status`/`outcome` prop.
-There are places that we have to return an object from [neverthrow](https://www.npmjs.com/package/neverthrow).
-It's hard to make an HOF for multiple purposes.
-The HOF finally ended up being too complex and contains a lot of `if/else` to make sure we log the right way.
+In some other cases, we have to return an object from [neverthrow](https://www.npmjs.com/package/neverthrow) library.
+It's hard to maintain an HOF for multiple purposes.
+It usually becomes too complex and contains a lot of `if/else` to make sure we log the right way.
 - We cannot use just part of the logic of the HOF, for example, only log execution time of the input function.

-# Composable Smaller HOFs
+# Composable Small HOFs

-Inspired by [Redux compose](https://redux.js.org/api/compose) function, it didn't take much time to resolve all the above problem with a composable approach.
-Instead of making big and generic HOFs, I decided to split them into smaller HOFs, each HOF is responsible for 1 and only 1 purpose, for example
+Inspired by [Redux compose](https://redux.js.org/api/compose) function, it doesn't take much time to resolve all the above problems with a composable approach.
+Instead of making big and generic HOFs, I decided to split them into smaller HOFs, each HOF is responsible for 1 and only 1 single purpose, for example

 - `withInputLogging` and `withOutputLogging` to log the input and output of a function
 - `withNeverthrowOutputLogging` for logic specific to logging **neverthrow** output object
 - `withExecutionTimeLogging`
-- `withPubsubLogging` - automatically send the data to pubsub
+- `withPubsubLogging` automatically sends the data to pubsub
-- `withUnhandledErrorLogging` - beautify the unhandled error and rethrow it
+- `withUnhandledErrorLogging` beautifies the unhandled error and rethrows it
 - ...

-Implement a simple compose function like this
+To combine them, implement a `compose` function like this

 ```typescript
 export const compose =